 - After you are done brushing, DO NOT RINSE.
-Sorry to be a little pushy here, but it is SO important not to rinse your mouth out with water after brushing.
+Sorry to be a little pushy here, but it is important not to rinse your mouth after brushing.

 You can spit as much as you want, but just don’t rinse.

 Continue not rinsing after brushing for at least a few days after the whitening treatment.
-And even beyond this time frame, continue to not rinse your mouth out after brushing at night.
-By doing so will allow the fluoride to strengthen the teeth and prevent tooth decay.
+And even beyond this time frame, continue not to rinse your mouth after brushing at night.
+Doing so will allow the fluoride to strengthen the teeth and prevent tooth decay.
 And the potassium nitrate will prevent tooth sensitivity.

 It took me a while to get used to this, but now that I am used to it, I find peace knowing that I am doing everything I can to protect my pearly whites.

-But zingers don’t just come from professional whitening treatments, they can come from over the counter whitening products as well.
-But because the potency of the product isn’t as strong, the zingers may not be as intense and may be more manageable.
+But zingers don’t just come from professional whitening treatments.
+They can come from over-the-counter whitening products as well.
+But because over-the-counter teeth whitening potency isn’t as strong, the zingers may not be as intense and more manageable.

 How potassium nitrate reduces teeth whitening zingers

-Getting a little deeper into the chemistry, potassium nitrate desensitizes the nerve of the tooth.
-This prevents the nerve of the tooth from sending the pain signal to the brain so you don’t feel anything.
+Potassium nitrate desensitizes the nerve of the tooth by preventing the nerve of the tooth from sending the pain signal to the brain so you don’t feel pain.

 It’s often a misconception that any sensitivity toothpaste will work.
-Sensitivity toothpastes work in different ways with some acting like a band-aid and just covering up the area that is sensitive and not treating it.
-The issue with these toothpaste, that the actual whitening solution can get past these blocks, and the nerve of the tooth is left vulnerable.
+Sensitivity toothpastes work in different ways, with some acting like a band-aid and just covering up the area that is sensitive and not treating it.

 What foods and drinks can trigger zingers after teeth whitening?